autotelic-sasha/bpl/README.md

 3. A target folder where the new code project is to be generated.
 4. A few other runtime configuration parameters:
     1. *strict* means that errors are reported when a replacement is not found and bpl thinks it should be.
-    2. *files to ignore* is a list of files, paths, or wildcards whose contents will not be parsed
+    2. *files to ignore* is a list of files, paths, or wildcards whose contents will not be parsed.
-    3. *extension to ignore* is a list of files, paths, or wildcards whose contents will not be parsed
+    3. *extension to ignore* is a list of files, paths, or wildcards whose contents will not be parsed.

 It then traverses the source template, replacing names with values (there's rules, see below) where they are found, and generates new files in the target folder.